Leviticus 7 – More Instructions for the Priests

 c.
 He shall offer leavened bread: In addition to the unleavened cakes or wafers, the peace offering was to be made with leavened bread.

 i.
 The prohibition of leaven in any offering (Leviticus 2:11) was apparently only relevant to those things which were burnt upon the altar.
 This leavened bread that was part of the peace offering ceremony was not offered upon the altar but presented in a heave offering.
 Leviticus 23:17 also describes leavened bread used in a wave offering.

 ii.
 “The Peace Offering is supremely the symbol of communion based on reconciliation.
-It is the offering which symbolizes two sides to a great transaction; one of those is that of God, at the other is that of man.
+It is the offering which symbolises two sides to a great transaction; one of those is that of God, at the other is that of man.
 God and man are at peace.
-The Godward side can only be symbolized by that which is unleavened, free from all evil, separated from everything that tends to corruption.
+The Godward side can only be symbolised by that which is unleavened, free from all evil, separated from everything that tends to corruption.
 On the other hand, there remains in man much of imperfection.
-This is symbolized by the leavened cakes.”
+This is symbolised by the leavened cakes.”
 (Morgan)

 d.
 He shall offer one cake from each offering as a heave offering to the LORD: Apparently, when the peace offering was made (especially as a sacrifice of thanksgiving), there was also to be this heave offering made with both an unleavened cake or wafer, and with leavened bread.